Rinaldo-Benevides/Getting-Cleaning-Data-Course-Project/CodeBook.md

 ### Description

-The tidyData.csv contains the average of each variable analysed (all mean and standard deviation) for each activity and each subject.
+The tidyData.txt contains the average of each variable analysed (all mean and standard deviation) for each activity and each subject.

 ### Labels